 This productivity measure is calculated by dividing Distribution Centre labour expenses by total case shipments.
 Since April 2015, there has been a 30 per cent increase in new customers to Wholesale with much smaller and more labour intensive orders.
-This is due to the split between the LDB Retail and Wholesale divisions and that fact that all private liquor stores and hospitality customers must now order directly from the warehouse.
+This is due to the split between the LDB Retail and Wholesale divisions and the fact that all private liquor stores, rural agency stores and many hospitality customers must now order directly from the warehouse.
+With the lease of the warehouse facility in Delta, the LDB will be better positioned to provide high-quality and timely service to wholesale customers.